Skioulis/Asep-G-2025/README.md

 Click the "Show All Questions" button to view all questions in the database.
 The questions are paginated for easier navigation.

 ### Edit Questions
 Click the "Edit Questions" button to enter edit mode.
+You will need to enter the correct password to access the edit functionality.
 In edit mode, each question has an "Edit" button that allows you to modify:
 - The question text
 - The category
 - The correct answer
 - The text of each answer option

 Changes are automatically saved to both localStorage (for quick access) and the server (for permanent storage).

+#### Changing the Password
+The default password is "123456".
+You can change this password by modifying the `userPassword` variable in the `app.js` file.

 ## Data Structure